We have exciting plans to rejuvenate Copthorne Recreation Ground

 What’s Happening Now?

 We are now working on fulfilling the pre-construction planning conditions, the main one being the drainage of the site.
-A drainage plan has now been finalized, which will inform each area of work.
+A drainage plan has now been finalised, which will inform each area of work.

-We are also working to ensure the project is fully funded so that the timeline for work can be finalized, contractors booked in, and work commenced.
+We are also working to ensure the project is fully funded so that the timeline for work can be finalised, contractors booked in, and work commenced.

 Funding

-Whilst there are S106 contributions available specifically for formal sports, there are no S106 contributions currently available in this area for play spaces or for community infrastructure items like benches, bins, trees and cycle stands, leaving them and the playground currently unfunded.
+Whilst there are S106 contributions available specifically for formal sports, there are no S106 contributions currently available in this area for play spaces or for community infrastructure items, meaning that things like trees and hedges and the playground are currently unfunded.

-In addition to these monies, the Parish Council have agreed the use of £35,276 of its Ear Marked Reserves for the project.
-However, this leaves £150,000 of the project unfunded.
+In addition to these monies, the Parish Council have agreed the use of £35,276 of its Ear Marked Reserves for the project, as well as a further £24,000 from its current budget, giving a further £59,276 towards costs.

-We are therefore now preparing to seek approval from the Secretary of State for the Ministry of Housing, Communities and Local Government to apply for a Public Works Loan of up to £150,000 over the borrowing term of 10 years to part fund the project.
-This loan would only be drawn down if we are successful in our latest Section 106 applications.
-Applying for a Public Works Loan is something the Council has done before, such as for the Bowers Place Parking Project, the building of the Parish Hub and the building of the Copthorne Pavillion.
+Following a resident survey, we have now also sought approval from the Secretary of State for the Ministry of Housing, Communities and Local Government to apply for a Public Works Loan of up to £150,000 over the borrowing term of 10 years to part fund the project.
+Applying for a Public Works Loan is something the Council has done before, such as for the Bowers Place Parking Project, the building of the Parish Hub and the building of the Copthorne Pavilion.
 The loan will require a small increase in the precept to ensure repayment can be made.
 This would represent an annual cost to the average Band D household of £3.49.
-However, if the Section 106 funding is approved, that and the loan would mean that the project is then funded and works can get underway – including for the much-needed playground refurbishment.
+This would cost the Council £18,756.06 each year over the course of the loan based on an interest rate of 5.24%.

 What You Can Do to Help